 Create IFTTT action

-This action lets you pass PubNub events to the IFTTT (If This, Then That) service to create chains of simple conditional statements (applets) and use them to automate actions between different services and devices.
+This action sends PubNub events to the IFTTT (If This, Then That) service to trigger automations (applets) across services and devices.

-IFTTT works on the principle of triggers ("this") and actions ("that"), where an event from one service (like PubNub) or device can automatically trigger an action in another, allowing users to automate repetitive tasks without needing to know how to code.
+IFTTT uses triggers ("this") and actions ("that").
+An event from one service can trigger an action in another.
+You can automate tasks without writing code.

 Integrating IFTTT with PubNub involves these steps:

-• Configuring an IFTTT webhook triggered based on incoming PubNub events.
+• Configure an IFTTT webhook triggered by PubNub events.

-• Creating an IFTTT action that passes the incoming PubNub events to a chosen external service.
+• Create an IFTTT action that passes the event to a target service.

-• Creating a PubNub action under Events & Actions that triggers the IFTTT webhook.
+• Create a PubNub action in Events & Actions that calls the webhook.

-• Adding a PubNub event listener under Events & Actions as an event source for the PubNub action.
+• Add a PubNub listener in Events & Actions as the event source.

 Create an IFTTT account

-Go to https://ifttt.com/, click the Sign up button, and follow the prompts to create a new account.
+Go to https://ifttt.com/, click Sign up, and follow the prompts.

 Prepare your IFTTT environment